What is a used car statutory warranty?

 Parts and repairs

 If your car needs repairs while under statutory warranty, contact the trader from whom you bought it.
 If you arrange repairs before doing so, your statutory warranty may become void and you may have to bear the costs.

 Second-hand parts can be used as long as they are suitable and serviceable.
 The time it takes to repair your car is added to the warranty period.

 If your car cannot be driven due to a warranty defect, the trader must pay any towing costs.
 However, the trader or mechanic is not obliged to provide a replacement vehicle while your car is being repaired.
 If a courtesy vehicle is provided, check it is insured adequately.

 Problems with a warranty

 If you have a problem regarding a car under warranty (for example, if you believe the trader is not honouring the warranty), there are steps you can take.
-For more information, see our Resolve a dispute page.
+For more information, see our Resolve your problem or complaint page.